-- 88. Domestic courts, when reviewing the compatibility of domestic legislation with the respective Conventions and the Covenant, reinforce their role as protectors of human rights at the domestic level and carry out a type of "diffuse review of compatibility", as opposed to the international review carried out by the international courts and monitoring bodies themselves.
-The latter serves to ensure uniformity in the interpretation (and therefore is considered as a "concentrated review of compatibility" between domestic legislation and the treaties themselves). - 89.
-When implementing the human rights treaties in their respective national context, domestic courts have to face any possible conflicts or tensions arising from reviewing the compatibility of the specific provision either with the constitution itself (section 1) or with national legislation (section 2). - 1.
-The conflict between an international human rights treaty provision and the constitution
+87. Domestic courts, when reviewing the compatibility of domestic legislation with the respective Conventions and the Covenant, reinforce their role as protectors of human rights at the domestic level and carry out a type of "diffuse review of compatibility", as opposed to the international review carried out by the international courts and monitoring bodies themselves.
+The latter serves to ensure uniformity in the interpretation (and therefore is considered as a "concentrated review of compatibility" between domestic legislation and the treaties themselves).

+88. When implementing the human rights treaties in their respective national context, domestic courts have to face any possible conflicts or tensions arising from reviewing the compatibility of the specific provision either with the constitution itself (section 1) or with national legislation (section 2).

-&lt;sup>178 The British Human Rights Act of 1998, in Article 3, paragraph 1, even contains an obligation for the courts, to the extent possible, to apply this interpretation method in relation to the ECHR: 'primary legislation and subordinate legislation must be read and given effect in a way which is compatible with Convention rights'.
+&lt;sup>192 The British Human Rights Act of 1998, in Article 3, paragraph 1, even contains an obligation for the courts, to the extent possible, to apply this interpretation method in relation to the ECHR: 'primary legislation and subordinate legislation must be read and given effect in a way which is compatible with Convention rights'.
 This obligation also includes the obligation to take the case law of the ECtHR into account.

-See reference supra, para.
-4
+See supra, para.
+4 concerning the definition of this type of review.

-&lt;sup>180 A possible variant could be conflicts between the provisions of two incorporated international treaties, for example a conflict between the human right of access to an impartial tribunal (Art.
+&lt;sup>194 A possible variant could be conflicts between the provisions of two incorporated international treaties, for example a conflict between the human right of access to an impartial tribunal (Art.
 6 ECHR) and a bilateral headquarters agreement between a host state and an international organisation, requiring the state to grant immunity to the organisation.
-As in most countries, such treaties would have the same legal force within the domestic legal order, the general principles - lex posterior derogat priori, lex specialis derogat generali - would apply, though their application may not be an easy one.
+As in most countries, such treaties would have the same legal force within the